buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/custom.rst

     >>> print_(system(buildout), end='') # doctest: +ELLIPSIS
     Installing extdemo...

-We got the zip_safe warning because the source distribution we used wasn't setuptools based and thus didn't set the option.

 The egg is created in the develop-eggs directory *not* the eggs directory because it depends on buildout-specific parameters and the eggs directory can be shared across multiple buildouts.